Essentials of forensic interpretation

 - Communication of results, relevant populations and pitfalls of intuition

-- Introduction to a choice of specialized topic (fingermarks, Bayesian networks, transfer material such as fibers, glass, GSR etc.).
+- Introduction to a choice of specialized topics (fingermarks, Bayesian estimation, handwriting or transfer material such as fibers, glass, GSR or drugs).

 The instructors have theoretical and practical experience with evaluation and interpretation from laboratory to courtroom.
 They have published over the years numerous scholarly papers and textbooks on the subjects of evaluation and statistics in forensic science.